sebasv/quite-ok-image-format/README.md

 * field orders flipped in struct creation
 * handling edge cases.

+### Edit
+After adding a more extensive test I did find a bug in my Rust code!
+I forgot to update the `previous_pixel` in the decoder after an index hit.

 ## Rust vs Go

 * In Rust, cargo will take care of all the boilerplate.
 By comparison the available `go` commands feel a bit lacking.
 That said, the `go` commands are still a step up from any other tooling I have experience with.